wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

 group
 ^^^^^

 This filters alerts by rule group.
-For the VirusTotal integration, only rules from the `syscheck` group are available.

 +--------------------+------------------------------------------------------------+
 | **Default value**  | n/a                                                        |